 - Published several scholarly articles on topics relating to international human rights and transnational corporate accountability.

-In addition to being President of CLAIHR, he also sits on the Board of Directors of the Canadian Council for International Law (CCIL).
-He also teaches international human rights law at Osgoode Hall Law School at York University.
+James also sits on the Board of Directors of the Canadian Council for International Law (CCIL), and teaches international human rights law at Osgoode Hall Law School at York University.
+Currently, James is visiting at the University of Toronto Faculty of Law serving as Acting Director of the school’s International Human Rights Program (IHRP).

 James holds a Juris Doctor from Osgoode Hall Law School, where he graduated with various class prizes and the Silver Medal, and a Master of Laws from Yale Law School.
 After completing his JD he clerked at the Supreme Court of Canada for Justice Ian Binnie.
 James also holds a BSc in Computer Science and Cognitive Science from a university in Montreal presently named in honour of a former slaveholder.